lilyzhao198/gitworkshop-remote/README.md

 ### Developer tools

-- [x] [Git](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/) is a Version Control System (VCS) which is useful for collaborating with others, but also acts as a save system for developers to checkpoint their own progress (and to re-load from bad decisions and their consequences).
+- [] [Git](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/) is a Version Control System (VCS) which is useful for collaborating with others, but also acts as a save system for developers to checkpoint their own progress (and to re-load from bad decisions and their consequences).
+(work in progress)
 ### Programming Languages

 - [ ] [Python](https://docs.microsoft.com/en-us/learn/paths/beginner-python/) is an incredibly useful scripting language used widely in the data science community, but is also useful for creating small pieces of supportive code